Here are the 10 most common problems that can trigger a check engine light.

 The oxygen sensor (sometimes called an O2 sensor) measures the amount of unburnt oxygen in a car’s exhaust system.
 It sends data to the vehicle’s computer, which uses it to regulate the mixture of air and fuel that enters the cylinders.
 A car will keep running even if an O2 sensor needs to be replaced, but it will burn more fuel than usual.
 In the long run, a bad O2 sensor can damage components like the spark plugs and the catalytic converter.
 It may also cause a car to fail an emissions test.

-On average, an OEM-quality O2 sensor will set you back about $175, however the cost of labor will vary greatly depending on the make, model, and your geographical location.
+On average, a quality O2 sensor will set you back about $175, however the cost of labor will vary greatly depending on the vehicle’s make and model, as well as your geographical location.
 Finally, keep in mind that most late-model cars have more than one O2 sensor.

 Loose gas cap

 A loose gas cap is one of the most common reasons why the check engine light turns on.
-The cap is a crucial part of a car’s fuel delivery system.
-Notably, it prevents gasoline fumes from leaving the fuel tank, and it helps keep the whole system under the correct pressure.
+The cap is a crucial part of a car’s fuel-delivery system.
+It notably prevents gasoline fumes from leaving the fuel tank, and it helps keep the whole system under the correct pressure.

 If your check engine light turns on immediately after a fill-up, pull over and make sure the cap isn’t loose – or still on your car’s roof.
 Sometimes the cap needs to be replaced, but it’s not a problem that’s going to hit your wallet hard.
 Most auto parts stores carry universal-fit gas caps that cost somewhere in the vicinity of $15.